The Shaanxi Qinhuang Grand Theatre at the Terra-Cotta Warriors & Horses

 I witnessed first-hand Chinese staff being chastised and publicly humiliated, often followed by laughing from the senior management.
 Morale was the worst I’ve ever seen, anywhere.
 Because the work site was in Lintong, about an hour’s drive by bus from Xi’an where everyone lives, the company supplied staff busses, however these busses were often held in Lintong, with staff on them, for hours and hours late at night, without any regard for individual family dinners or private time.
 No overtime was ever paid.
 When heads of departments, working hard at trying to navigate this quagmire would have an agreed plan to fix something, in the days that followed local 2nd investor group management would derail / deny the plan, and then the very next day call a meeting to chastise the head of department for not fulfilling on the plan.
 Honestly, it was like this incredible 180º insanity at every turn.

-Much to chagrin of local 2nd investor group management, but with the support of local 1st investor group leadership, I insisted on getting the creative team assembled into a room and build out the show structure and plan accordingly.
-What started as a typical, formal Chinese style meeting in Lintong, led by the local 2nd investor group management “artistic director” (an incompetent old backstabbing woman), I quickly broke with all manner of Chinese formal meeting structure, and moved to sit next to the Director, and lay out the script/scene breakdown in front of him, which we together sorted into a general order, then added music, then with the scenic designer added the settings (from a series of illustrations I had prepared), then added costumes etc….
+I quickly broke with all manner of Chinese formal meeting structure, interrupted her 9 page opening speech of her self congratulatory nothingness, and moved to sit next to the Director, with translators and other creative team members huddled around us, laying out the script/scene breakdown I had previously printed on oversized paper in front of him, which we together sorted into a general order, then added music, then with the designers added the settings (from a series of illustrations I had prepared), then added costumes etc….

-Over the course of 3 hours with the assistance of a pair of scissors, sticky tape and creative energy, we structured the show together.
+Over the course of 3 hours with the assistance of a pair of scissors, sticky tape and creative energy, we structured the show together into a logical flow.
 The creative team was very happy, and openly said this was the best and most constructive and most positive meeting they had in years.
 The director felt empowered for the 1st time.
-To this day, that creative team remain friends, with the director an especially close friend.
+The blueprint for the show to eventually open had been created.
+To this day, that creative team remain friends, with the director and designers especially close friends.

 Local 2nd investor group management used their position of influence to enjoy a power play over the staff, masking the reality of what was actually going on.
 They layered bureaucracy on bureaucracy, coupled with red tape over new company regulations that would magically appear overnight, along with 4 or 5-hour meetings to achieve nothing other than keep everyone in the room from actually getting something done.
 But word spread quickly amongst local Chinese staff, that I was the 1st manager to actually stand up to the local 2nd investor group management insanity and get things done.
 After all, the local staff just wanted the theatre to be built and to open a show, any show.
 They were tired and completely demoralized.
 I instituted staff recognition programs, monthly awards (which I paid for from my own pocket, and never reimbursed), celebrated peoples birthdays, eliminated 12 hours of weekly sit own meetings in favor of 10 minute standing meetings, improved their office working space, derailing a lot of stupid processes, and tried to re-educate my management team in encouraging people.